GorkhaSchool/Class-5/Computer/Word Processor.md

 - Choose a style
 - Type your text.
 ---
-### Write about symbols.
+### g.
+Write about symbols.
 Write the steps to insert symbols.
 Symbols are special characters not on the keyboard.
 Steps: